 Stevie: Come see Kenny fuckin’ Powers tonight at Charros stadium.
 He’s the ‘Hombre Negro’, not the White Flame.
 He’s not scary like the negros in America, unless you’re the competition.
 Then he’ll strike you out, and shit all over your face.
 Come worship the big dick American at Charros stadium, and hopefully he’ll impregnate all the women here so we’ll have a new generation of Kenny Powerses.

-This next clip is another grand entrance from KP, after he’s built a local following and the people go wild to see him.
+This clip is another grand entrance from KP, after having built a local following:

 Kenny Powers: Who wants beer?
 You’re Mexican, you all want fuckin’ beer.
 HAHA!